 LAMMPS is designed to be easy to modify or extend with new capabilities, such as new force fields, atom types, boundary conditions, or diagnostics.
-See Section_modify for more details.
+See Section 10 for more details.

 The current version of LAMMPS is written in C++.
 Earlier versions were written in F77 and F90.
-See Section_history for more information on different versions.
+See Section 13 for more information on different versions.
 All versions can be downloaded from the LAMMPS WWW Site.

 LAMMPS was originally developed under a US Department of Energy CRADA (Cooperative Research and Development Agreement) between two DOE labs and 3 companies.
 It is distributed by Sandia National Labs.
 See this section for more information on LAMMPS funding and individuals who have contributed to LAMMPS.